dylanjbarth/csi/networking/http/readme.md

 Connect to the proxy on port 8001 with curl, nc, or your browser.

 ## TODO
 - works for the initial request, but seems to get hung up on subsequent requests.
 - also sometimes seeing that it's just hanging when sending bytes to the origin server, or sending bytes to the client.
 Dosen't seem to be deterministic.
 Maybe I just need to reboot all servers before re-testing?

+NB I've moved around where I create the socket and connection with the destination server a lot to try and sort this out without much progress.
+I assumed I could re-use the socket but hit all kinds of broken pipe or socket not connected errors.

 Example of failing on subsequent requests.